 reapplied, preserving the changes.

-this means for applications customers in detail.
+I wanted to find out what the presenters’ take was on what this means for applications customers in detail.
 So I asked them to spell it out for me.

 “If you have an application running on Fusion Middleware,”